Bernard Kouchner: Co-Founder of Médecins Sans Frontières and Médecins du Monde

 Kouchner worked as a physician for the Red Cross in Biafra in 1968 (during the Nigerian Civil War).
 His experience as a physician for the Red Cross led him to co-found Médecins Sans Frontières (Doctors Without Borders) in 1971, and then, due to a conflict of opinion with MSF chairman Claude Malhuret, he established Doctors of the World ('Médecins du Monde') in 1980.
-Kouchner worked as a humanitarian volunteer during the Siege of Naba’a refugee camp in Lebanon in East Beirut during the Lebanese Civil War taking risks that "other foreign aid workers weren’t, even worked closely with the Shia cleric Imam Musa al-Sadr".
+Kouchner worked as a humanitarian volunteer during the Siege of Naba'a refugee camp in Lebanon in East Beirut during the Lebanese Civil War taking risks that "other foreign aid workers weren't, even worked closely with the Shia cleric Imam Musa al-Sadr".

 Career in government

-From 1988, Kouchner began his government career in Socialist governments, though he was not always a member of the French Socialist Party.
+From 1988, Kouchner began his government career in Socialist governments, though he was not always a member of the Socialist Party (PS).
 He became "Secrétaire d'état", a lower position in the Cabinet, for Humanitarian Action in 1988 in the Michel Rocard cabinet, then Minister of Health under Pierre Bérégovoy in 1992, during Mitterrand's presidency.